rival4567/ros1_robotic-projects/src/tasks/task_2/problem_statement.md

   roslaunch pkg_task0 task0.launch

   ```
-  7. The client side script will give shape 'square' and radius '2' as goals to the server.
-The server should draw a square with the required dimensions and stop at the initial position.
+  7. The client side script will give shape 'square' and radius '1' as goals to the server.
+The server should start drawing a square with the required dimensions.

+  8. After waiting for 2 seconds you should send another goal to draw a circle with radius '2', which will preempt the current gaol and start drawing the circle

 ## Hints